pbrianmackey/GoConcurrent/Azure.md

 #One step at a time

 Start by adding azure to something small like dev/test environment.
 Its 100 bucks a month for a terabyte of backed up data.
+Dev/test is not subject to regulatory requirements because you (should) use fake data.

 ##security